-Internal Wireless Penetration Test
+Internal Wireless Penetration Testing

-What is an Internal Wireless Network Penetration Test?
+What is a Wireless Network Penetration Test?

 Wireless penetration tests assess the adequacy of multiple security controls designed to protect unauthorized access to wireless services.
 Testing attempts to exploit wireless vulnerabilities to gain access to private (protected) wireless SSIDs or to escalate privileges on guest SSIDs intended to be isolated from private networks.